 - faculty directed self-study of gross anatomy;

-- early exposure to the practice of dentistry in the first year by observing the third-year student dentists interaction and treatment of their patients in the LECOM Dental Group Practices; direct comprehensive patient care in the first year fabricating dentures;
+- early exposure to the practice of dentistry in the first year by direct assisting and observing the third-year student dentists interaction and treatment of their patients in the LECOM Dental Group Practices; vertical integration practice model; and direct comprehensive patient care in the first year;

 - a patient-based simulation-clinic; and

 - the entire fourth year devoted to community-based primary care clinics in Florida and in Erie.

 Faculty members will assess professional competencies through the program as they empower students with the knowledge and skills necessary to work effectively in interprofessional, interdisciplinary and multicultural environments.